Skip to main contentSkip to navigation

 Founder & Chief Technician

-Updated March 14, 2026
+Updated March 30, 2026

-How Virtual Machine Recovery Works
+How Does Virtual Machine Data Recovery Work?

-Virtual machine recovery is a two-layer problem.
-The first layer is the physical storage: RAID arrays, SAN LUNs, or standalone drives that hold the datastore.
-The second layer is the virtual disk container: VMDK, VHDX, qcow2, or raw files stored on the host filesystem.
-A hardware failure at the physical layer makes both layers inaccessible, but the virtual disk data is typically intact within the container files once the underlying storage is reconstructed.
+Virtual machine recovery is a two-layer problem: the physical storage holding the datastore, and the virtual disk container files stored on that filesystem.
+A hardware failure at the physical layer makes both layers inaccessible, but virtual disk data is typically intact within the container files once the underlying storage is reconstructed.

 1. Isolate and image the physical drives using PC-3000 with sector-by-sector cloning and custom read timeouts to prevent degraded heads from further damaging platters.